Relationships - Good Luck Perceiving

 And you thought you had reality all figured out.

-Family and relationships in mental illness.
-The following is based on a talk, which is in turn based on an article on nonlinear thinking here on mcmanweb.
+THE FOLLOWING is based on a talk, which is in turn based on an article on nonlinear thinking here on mcmanweb.
 Without further ado ...

 A lot of us think and perceive differently.
 We connect dots in very unusual ways and come up with amazingly creative ways of looking at situations.
 Often, this means solutions present themselves in an instant - as events unfold - so there is no crisis to begin with.
 No reason to freak out for us.